nignatiadis/StatsDiscretizations.jl/README.md

 ## Discretizers
-Let ℐ the set of all intervals on ℝ. The key idea is that a `discretizer` acts as a function from ℝ ∪ ℐ ↦ ℐ with the following properties:
+Let ℐ the set of all intervals on ℝ. The key idea is that a `discretizer` acts as a function from ( subset of ) ℝ ∪ ℐ ↦ ℐ with the following properties:
 * Callable as `discretizer(z)` and broadcastable `discretizer.(zs)`.
 * Returns intervals: `typeof(discretizer(z)) <: AbstractInterval`.
 * Idempotent: `discretizer(discretizer(z)) == discretizer(z)`.